boto/boto3/docs/source/guide/migrationpy3.rst

 Migrating to Python 3
 =====================

-Python 2.7 was deprecated by the `Python Software Foundation <https://www.python.org/psf-landing/>`_ back on January 1, 2020 following a multi-year process of phasing it out.
+Python 2.7 was deprecated by the `Python Software Foundation <https://www.python.org/psf-landing/>`_ on January 1, 2020 following a multi-year process of phasing it out.
 Because of this, AWS has deprecated support for Python 2.7, which means that new releases of the SDK will no longer work on Python 2.7.